 Our Methodology

 Is it down checker uses a dual-signal approach to detect website outages: automated server-side HTTP checks combined with crowd-sourced user reports.
-This hybrid methodology means we can detect both full-scale outages and partial or regional issues that server checks alone might miss.
+This is the same down detector style methodology used by major outage trackers, here available as a free alternative covering 2,700+ sites.
+This hybrid approach means we can detect both full-scale outages and partial or regional issues that server checks alone might miss.
+The terms "crowd sourced" and "crowdsourced" are both used in the literature; we use the hyphenated form throughout but the underlying concept is the same.

 How We Check Websites